 Partner institutions can apply for a certain number of student scholarships for exchanges for periods from one week to one year.
-The scholarships are supposed to partially cover travel and residence expenses.
+The scholarships are supposed to partially cover travel and residence expenses (up to 70%).
 The host and home institutions should agree upon a study program for the student, make it suitable/recognizable for both institutions, and make sure that the student is familiar with the study program and educational rules at the host institution.
 Institutions list applicants for the grant/scholarship in priority order in the institutional application form.
 Istitutions are responsible for eligibility of outgoing students.
 After a partner institution has received a student grant for its own students, it is obliged to inform the host institution about the allocation and nominate own students for exchange.
 The home institution should send the filled-in applications of the individual student to the host institution (or fulfil the nomination process on-line).
 The host institution may decline proposed candidates if the students are not qualified for the study program they applied for.
 Host institutions need a developed reception service for incoming exchange students.
 Persons receiving an exchange grant, have to be academically qualified, and speak fluent English/be able to understand and speak the language of instruction.
 Exchange students are exempt from paying any tuition fees to the host institution, provided that they have been formally nominated to spend a part of their degree abroad by their home university.

 Administrative Staff Exchange

-Barents Plus program can support exchanges of administrative staff provided the applicants have and submit a concrete plan on how these visits can contribute to interinstitutional cooperation and Exchanges.
+Barents Plus program can support exchanges of administrative staff provided the applicants have and submit a concrete plan on how these visits can contribute to interinstitutional cooperation and exchanges.

 Barents Plus partner institutions can apply for support of the following language courses:

 – Norwegian language course for Russian students/teachers in Russia or Norway

 – Russian language course for Norwegian students/teachers in Russia or Norway

 – Sami language course for Russian students in Norway

 Participation in the language courses should be free of charge and available for all interested students/teachers.